michelin/suricate/README.md

 application.authentication.jwt.tokenValidityMs: 86400000
 ```

-The signing key should be at least 256 bits long and should be changed for each environment.
+The signing key should be at least 256 bits long (since Suricate v2.8.0) and should be changed for each environment.

 #### Database